KimMatt/RLbook2020-exercises/Ch_5_Monte_Carlo/exercises.md

 method.
 Suppose that instead an every-visit MC method was used on the same problem.
 Would the variance of the estimator still be infinite?
 Why or why not?*

-Yes, the estimator would still be infinite because the chances of each episode occuring would be
+Yes, the estimator would still be infinite because the expected square

 ## Exercise 5.9
 *Modify the algorithm for first-visit MC policy evaluation (Section 5.1) to